 If the parents do not agree, a parent can ask the court to modify the child support if there has been a change in circumstances.
 Most often, the court will use the child support guidelines to reevaluate the amount by factoring in the new information.

-- The income of the parents has changed,
+- The income of the parents has changed

-- The parenting time has changed, or
+- The parenting time has changed

 As with child custody and child support, the court can modify spousal support if there has been a change in circumstances.
-For example, possibly the person receiving support no longer needs it, or perhaps a party is not making a good-faith effort to be self-supporting.
+For example, maybe the person receiving support no longer needs it, or perhaps a party is not making a good-faith effort to be self-supporting.
 Additionally, spousal support ends in California if the spouse receiving support remarries.

 A modification can be made either through agreement or by one party filing a motion with the court.
-It is important to act immediately if a situation arises that makes it necessary for you to modify a spousal support order; a new order is not retroactive and will only be valid from the date the judge signs it.
+It is important to act immediately if a situation arises that makes it necessary for you to modify a spousal support order — a new order is not retroactive and will only be valid from the date the judge signs it.

 Call (408) 676-1814 or fill out our secure online form to schedule a consultation to discuss your case.
 We look forward to helping you.